apriendeau/mockserver/README.md

 **Q.** Can I use an existing router?

-**A.** Yes, you can if it implents http.Handle interface.
+**A.** Yes, you can if it implements http.Handle interface.
 Here is an example using httprouter.

 ```go